OutSystems/docs-support/src/enterprise/maintenance/restore-database.md

 </div>

-#### For OutSystems 10

-In each application server, execute the following steps:

-1. Open the Configuration Tool.

-1. Confirm the database connection details in **Database** and  tabs, and change them if necessary.

-1. Click **Apply and Exit**.

-1. When prompted to run Service Center installation, answer **No**.

-1. When prompted to restart OutSystems Services, answer **Yes**.

-1. Start IIS and ensure all OutSystems Services are running.

-#### For OutSystems 11

-In each application server, execute the following steps:
+In each application server (servers with Front-End or Deployment Controller roles), execute the following steps:

 1. Open the Configuration Tool.